 Behaviour Trackers given out.

 Every day: The children need waterproof trainers or boots for playing on the field.
-Maths “Fast Learning” is practised three times a week and we following the PATHS programme which includes recognising a “Child of the Day” and discovering new exciting adjectives.
+Maths “We dig Maths” sessions take place most days and we following the PATHS programme which includes recognising a “Child of the Day” and discovering new exciting adjectives.